ChillLive/ChillLiveWallpaperProject/README.md

 Please keep this in mind when using this app.

 ## :sun_behind_small_cloud: Known issues
+If you notice issues that are not in this list, please first check if your app is up to date.
+I often push new releases with experimental content that can sometimes break some features, or bring unwanted behaviors.
+When I notice it, I try to patch it as fast as I can.
+Your problem might be already solved in the newer versions of the app.

+If your problem isn't listed here, feel free to check the issue tab and open a new ticket :)

 * Scrolling can be slow, or even not happen on less powerful/older device.
 This is due to overdrawing scene layer/elements at high frame rate
 * Scrolling is not enabled in landscape mode, and the scene is a little weird
 * On certain devices, the first layer starts to delaminate on the right side of the scene